Mesothelioma Asbestos Compensation Claims for Family and Victims

-Victims of asbestos exposure, who were later diagnosed with mesothelioma, lung cancer, or asbestosis, have several different options for seeking compensation.
+Victims of asbestos exposure, who received a diagnosis mesothelioma, lung cancer, or asbestosis, have options for seeking compensation to cover medical care.
 The high costs of treatment for asbestos illnesses go beyond monetary expenses, medical bills, and lost wages.
-The costs are also measured in lives and time lost to be with loved ones.
+The costs are also measured in lives and in time lost with loved ones.

-The first step in getting compensation is to figure out how and where you were exposed.
-For most people, it occurred at a past or current workplace.
+The first step in seeking compensation is to figure out how and where you were exposed.
+For most people, exposure happened at a past or current workplace.
 You may have worked for years or even decades in a location that contained asbestos.
 Even if you didn’t handle the asbestos, you may have incidentally inhaled or ingested its fibers.